NASCAR COO Steve Phelps says there's too much focus on departing sponsors, dipping TV ratings

 "Our digital and social numbers are very robust and growing," Phelps said.
 "We're going to put a lot of effort into seeing if we can get these ratings turned around and in a positive direction.
 We've seen a bunch of overnights in the last three or four weeks that are moving in the right direction.
 That said, we have a lot of work to do."

-Fans also may be wondering about Danica Patrick.
+Fans also might be wondering about Danica Patrick.
 Who will be the next woman to step up and take over the NASCAR market with her departure?

 One potential driver that can fill that role is 17-year-old Hallie Deegan.
 She is the daughter of motorcross rider and former X Games athlete Brian Deegan and has made a name for herself in the NASCAR K&N Pro Series.
 Deegan is one of the youngest full-time drivers in her series and is the only female driver competing as well.